-Although generally all marginally more expensive to buy than petrol/diesel cars, the price of electric cars varies greatly, from around £12,000 to over £100,000 for luxury models.
-It really depends if you are looking for a runaround, a big family car or a stylish high-end model.
+Although electric cars are marginally more expensive to buy than equivalent petrol/diesel cars, their price of electric cars varies greatly, from around £12,000 to over £100,000 for luxury models.
+It really depends whether you are looking for a runaround, a big family car or a stylish high-end model.
 Their increased initial cost (comparative to petrol cars) is offset over their lifetime by reduced running costs.

 Can I get a grant for an electric car?